cloudevents/spec/cloudevents/extensions/loglevel.md

   - SHOULD be lowercase
   - RECOMMENDED values are `emergency`, `alert`, `critical`, `error`, `warning`, `notice`, `info`, `debug`, and `verbose`, but others MAY be used.
-  - SHOULD have a one-to-one relationship with a distinct `loglevelnum` in the scope of the `source`.

 ### loglevelnum